CONTACT CONGRESS

 Dear Senator/Representative:

-While some are advocating for a reduction in the qualifications for pilots to solve the problem, science and recent airline accidents clearly indicate such a move would be detrimental to airline safety.
+While some are advocating for a reduction in the qualifications for pilots as a way to solve the shortage, science and recent airline accidents clearly indicate such a move would be detrimental to safety.
+This is not a solution.
 The reality is that experienced pilots are the backbone of our safe and prosperous air transportation system.
 As Sully Sullenberger demonstrated, in aviation there is no substitute for experience.
 The FAA believes that experience is so important that it has now mandated that major airlines establish programs where experienced pilots mentor the airline’s newer pilots.

-As Congress considers solutions for the current pilot shortage, I hope that you will keep these views in mind.
+As Congress considers solutions for the current pilot shortage and experience gap, I hope that you will keep these views in mind.
 The issue is extremely important to me and to our nation’s air transport system.
 Please support raising the airline pilot retirement age.
-Let’s do what’s right for the country.
+It is time for the US to lead internationally, keep flying as safe as possible by keeping our most valued, experienced mentors working if they choose to and are able.

 You can learn more about these issues at www.RaiseThePilotAge.com